ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

-BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and owned by `"committee-account"` using the Budget Worker Model [5]:
+BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and owned by `"committee-account"` using the Budget Worker Model [5] which provide:

 * Transparent accounting provided by the BitShares Blockchain Foundation [6]
-* Submitted invoices reviewed, approved and remitted within 5 business days
+* Invoice review, approval and remittance within 5 business days
-* Compensation paid in a viable SmartCoin using USD valuations (according to the rules set forth in [5])
+* Compensation remitted in a viable SmartCoin using CNY valuations (according rules set forth in [5])
-* All unused accumulated BTS returned to the Reserve Pool at the conclusion of the Worker [5]
+* All accumulated and unallocated BTS returned to the Reserve Pool at the conclusion of the Worker

 As the team size scales or BTS collateral valuations fluctuate, subsequent Worker(s) will be offered to fully fund the Intent.